 - Ensure children are supervised at all times near any quad bike activity.

 - Always carry a mobile phone or radio device so you can contact for help in case of an emergency.

-Watch the video to see some of the potential dangers quad bikes can pose.
+Watch these videos to see some of the potential dangers quad bikes can pose.